Skip to main content

 Single-model approaches plateau early

 Sending an entire claim to an LLM produces inconsistent results - hallucinated part names, invented coverage rules, unreliable financial calculations.
-Baseline LLM-only accuracy: 18%.

 Rule-based systems cannot scale to vocabulary